Saint Joseph's University Department of Public Safety

 To reflect its commitment to alcohol awareness, the University calls upon key individuals and departments to educate the University community on the dangers of alcohol abuse and to enforce policies on alcohol use: 1) The Wellness, Alcohol, and Drug Education (WADE) Office coordinates alcohol education and programming as well as materials to assist students concerning alcohol usage.
 2) The Department of Public Safety assists in implementing and enforcing the policy, and monitors individuals entering residence halls through the use of Public Safety Officers and Residence Hall Desk Attendants.
 3) The Alcohol and Other Drug Task Force assists the Vice President for Student Life by making recommendations concerning the policy.

 The University is in this regard vitally interested in the well-being of all members of its community and, therefore, offers assistance by making available to all members of its community a counseling office staffed by professionally trained personnel.
 The services of a qualified psychiatrist are also available.
 The University strongly urges its members to take advantage of these services.
-In addition, the Center for Counseling and Psychological Services offers a comprehensive library collection on the topic of drug use and abuse.
+In addition, the Wellness, Alcohol and Drug Education Program offers a comprehensive library collection on the topic of drug use and abuse.

 - Employee Assistance Program (800) 854-1446